-The Hong Kong cable was found about an hour later by Lt Shean.
+The Hong Kong cable was found about an hour later by Lieutenant Shean.
 Adam Bergius left the craft for his attempt, but had trouble with his cutting gear and returned.
 The difficulty ironed out, he left again shortly after.

 He recalled: “The cable lay about 40 feet from where our submarine had come to rest.
 The water was a bit muddier than Loch Striven where we had done our training, but I didn’t have much difficulty in finding the cable.